TTExtensions/ManualWindowsUpdateInstaller/README.md

 For this tool to work you will need to turn off Automatic Updates, otherwise Windows Update will still automatically install all available updates.
 Note however that this currently doesn't seem to be possible with Windows 10 Home.

+**WARNING:** Disabling Automatic Updates means you will not get any automatic notification of new Security Updates!

 To to this, run **gpedit.msc** to open the Local Group Policy Editor and go to *Computer Configuration* -> *Administrative Templates* -> *Windows Components* -> *Windows Update* -> *Configure Automatic Updates* and set it to **Disabled**:
 ![gpedit-updates](https://cloud.githubusercontent.com/assets/15179430/12064384/1c061d76-afc2-11e5-9ca3-d55db83a1e49.png)